 Conversations for Living a Generous Marriage

 Take part in this opportunity to connect and grow with your partner.
 Twelve couple conversation ideas for a night out or a night in will be offered, with a new one posted every two weeks.
 Subscribe to receive a text or email reminder when new material is available.

-“they may grow in love and peace with you and one another all the days of their life” -Book of Common Prayer, the Celebration of Holy Matrimony
+Give them wisdom and devotion in the ordering of their common life” Book of Common Prayer, Celebration of Holy Matrimony

 “With all that I am and all that I have,” are words couples say in the marriage ceremony as they exchange rings.
 This vow informs a theology of money in a marriage too.
 There cannot be “her” money and “his” money.
 A married couple only has “our” money.
 As David Brooks wrote in the New York Times, separate accounts can easily turn into secret accounts.
 The management of money symbolizes a couple’s values and priorities working together…or not.
 If oneness is a goal of marriage, how do your finances help to achieve this?

 When people were asked what they feared the most – getting cancer, having Alzheimer’s, or running out of money – the majority chose running out of money.
 Clearly the management of money creates stress and anxiety; it can also create gratitude and a generous spirit.

 How did your parents talk about money when you were a child or was it a taboo subject?

 What is your greatest fear with your finances?